GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 • Here are a few quick and easy ideas to get you started.
 Students can…

-• close their eyes and go to the most peaceful place they can imagine.
+• Close their eyes and go to the most peaceful place they can imagine.

-• listen to you (or another student) as you guide them to breathe in and out with a certain number of counts on each inhale and exhale.
+• Listen to you (or another student) as you guide them to breathe in and out with a certain number of counts on each inhale and exhale.

 These growth mindset affirmation coloring pages (mandalas) also include a mindfulness lesson: